Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

    ![image](https://user-images.githubusercontent.com/71083461/213786691-b9791466-8bbf-4cd7-acab-bad84230ec0a.png)
 2. Used the default keyboard layout
 3. Kept the default settings and pressed “Continue” in “Update and other software”
-4. In “Installation type, chose to “Erase disk and install Xubuntu” (default), pressed “Install Now”
+4. In “Installation type", chose to “Erase disk and install Xubuntu” (default), pressed “Install Now”
    ![image](https://user-images.githubusercontent.com/71083461/213786734-04b7384d-87eb-4fc8-b67a-31845d9d3349.png)
 5. When asked about disk changes, just continued on
 6. Selected “New York” timezone